 What’s Next for EPRI U?

 Student feedback on courses informs future offerings.
-“We’re putting in place more feedback mechanisms so that the courses are helpful and effective,” McAndrews-Benavides said.
+“We’re putting in place more feedback mechanisms so that the courses are helpful and effective,” McAndrew-Benavides said.
 “Student surveys can provide valuable information for EPRI U’s course developers and EPRI researchers.”

 “Through EPRI U, EPRI researchers can gauge the effectiveness of their courses in transferring technology and knowledge to the industry,” said APS’s Goodman.